-Let’s focus on each step in the combination to move forward: fight, recuperate, and renew.
+Let’s focus on three actions for moving forward: fight, recuperate, and renew.

-Sometimes, the fight is brief, like when a customer quits and then tears you apart on social media.
-In these cases, take a breath and formulate a thoughtful response.
+Sometimes, the fight is brief, like when an employee quits and proceeds to attack on social media.
+In these cases, you take a breath and formulate a thoughtful response.
 Others will look to see how you treated that customer as a measure of your professionalism and character.

 Even if it’s clear when you need to keep fighting, it may be foggy when you need help.

-When the fight is done, you may be tempted to quickly move forward as if nothing happened.
+When the fight is done, you may be tempted to move forward as if nothing happened.

 Reset.
 Run an honest assessment of what happened to determine the root cause.
 Plan to revise your infrastructure if needed.

 Re-imagine.
-The fight may seem like a vulnerability but actually may open an opportunity.* Many startups found success after a disaster.
+Although the fight may seem like a vulnerability, it actually reveals an opportunity.
+Many startups and small businesses found success after a disaster caused a pivot.

-Feeling fatigued and anxious is normal in startups but is heightened after a tough bout.
+Pro Tip: Feeling fatigued and anxious is normal, but those feelings are heightened after a tough bout.
 Use your wounds to motivate the change needed.
-How you respond and adapt will define your future much more than the immediate damage.
+After a fight, how you respond and adapt will define your future much more than the immediate damage.

-Photo by Ron Lach who can be found here: https://bit.ly/3QznyKv
+Photo by Ron Lach who can be found here.